Frequently Asked Questions

 UART/RS232 is that 3.5mm jack with TxD, RxD on the front panel?

-There are both of them: the system UART is the 3.5mm jack on the front panel and the MPS socket on the back panel carries RS-232 signal, external DB9 socket is assumed.
+CRISS CP/M has two serial interfaces: the system UART is the 3.5mm jack on the front panel and the MPS socket on the back panel that carries RS-232 signalling, external DB9 socket is assumed.
 Actually MPS plug holding 3 interfaces: keyboard, RS-232 and LPT via the special adapter, PCB for that is available.
 In the basic version MPS is a standard 6-pin minidin socket for the keyboard only.
-There are also some tricks if you need just ask me.
+There are also some tricks how to use RS-232 in Standard version, if you need it just ask me.

 I did not find a diagram of the PCB layout/part assembly, is it available?

 Sure.
-PCB layout pls find at the the hackaday project page.
+By the request actual schematic, PCB layout and enclosure panels drawings will be sent.
+PCB layout please find at the the hackaday project page.
 Source codes are available on the Github.

 What floppy images are supported?

 Actually, CRISS CP/M supports floppies that are configured in the BIOS.
 In this version it is 819 kB images, compatible with Robotron PC 1715, two floppy drives are supported.
 After tuning number and format of disks can be changed if you really need it.
 SD-card may contain up to 32 floppy image that can be assigned to any drive from the system console but from the user program you are able to use up to 128 images, using "hidden" images for the data.